 3. Dial Complexity

 The Submariner keeps the dial intentionally simple, prioritizing large markers and clear contrast for fast reading in low-light or underwater conditions.
-The GMT-Master II adds a fourth hand and a 24-hour scale, increasing visual information but offering greater flexibility for travel and time-zone tracking.
+The GMT-Master II adds a fourth hand and a 24-hour scale, which adds visual information but gives flexibility for travel.

-- Most Expensive Rolex Submariner: Rare vintage references such as the Red Sub or early military-issued pieces can exceed USD 150,000+.
+- Most Expensive Rolex Submariner: Vintage references like the Red Sub or early military-issued pieces can exceed $150,000.

 Notable Rolex GMT-Master II References